Alpengirl's Pre-Camp Letter - Example

 National Park Visitor Use Form

-If you're attending North Cascades, Cascades Sea to Summit, WA Lil's or Olympic Sea to Summit Adventures you will find a Visitor Use Acknowledgment of Risk Form attached to this email which should be signed by a parent and packed in your Ziploc #1 (see packing list) for collection upon arrival to camp by camp staff.
+If you're attending North Cascades, Cascades Sea to Summit, WA Lil's, WA Coast Backpacker or Olympic Sea to Summit Adventures you will find a Visitor Use Acknowledgment of Risk Form attached to this email which should be signed by a parent and packed in your Ziploc #1 (see packing list) for collection upon arrival to camp by camp staff.

 Upon arrival to camp, you'll receive an Alpengirl t-shirt.
-You should wear a comfortable travel outfit (select something appropriate from our packing list or bring a travel outfit to keep clean for arrival and departure from camp) and arrive to camp looking for Alpenguides who are wearing an Alpengirl camp t-shirt.
+You should wear a comfortable travel outfit (select something appropriate from our packing list) and arrive to camp looking for Alpenguides who are wearing an Alpengirl camp t-shirt.

-100+ Alpengirl non-professional, un-edited snapshot camp photos are for sale for your session.
-You may send a $45 check to Alpengirl anytime or we can collect it from your camper upon arrival to camp.
-You may also email us to request the photos and we'll email you an invoice that can be paid online with credit card or ACH bank transfer.
+Alpengirl non-professional, un-edited snapshot camp photos are for sale for your session.
+You may send a $45 check to Alpengirl anytime or we can collect it from campers upon arrival to camp.
+You may also email us to request the photos and we'll email you an invoice that can be paid online.
 Proceeds support The Burnt Lake Foundation in providing camp scholarships to girls.
 Photos will be made available to you soon after the camp season ends in late August.

 Social networking sites offer content both bad and good.
 At best, they provide a place for the meaningful exchange of creative ideas, memories, and dialogue, keeping people connected to the friends and experiences that matter most.
 In general, our camp views social networking sites (YouTube, Facebook, etc), personal web sites, and blogs positively and respects the right of campers to use them as a medium of self-expression.
 If a camper chooses to identify herself as a camper at our camp on such internet venues, some readers of such web sites or blogs may view the camper as a representative or spokesperson of the camp.
 In light of this possibility, our camp asks, that campers observe the following guidelines when referring to the camp, its programs or activities, its campers, and/or employees: